AndreaDiotallevi/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Marche Polytechnic University, Ancona (Italy) (September 2008 to December 2014)
+#### Marche Polytechnic University, Ancona, Italy (September 2008 to December 2014)

 Master's degree in building engineering and architecture (110/110 with honors)

 ## Experience

 **Proctor and Matthews Architects** (March 2015 to September 2019)
-*Architect*
+*Project Architect*
+- Technical design and development.
+- Project management and client meetings.
-- I have built python scripts to automate some boring stuff like renaming multiple files with correct revision letter.
+- Python scripts automating boring stuff like renaming multiple files with correct revision numbers.

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+*Music*
+I hold a piano diploma from the Conservatory of Ancona and I have been playing and composing music since I am five years old.